-REQUIRED TEXT/RESOURCE MATERIALS: Reading and resource materials will be provided on myClass.
+REQUIRED TEXT/RESOURCE MATERIALS: Reading materials will be provided on myClass.

-DELIVERY MODE(S): PE1210 consists of 3 hours of instruction and 1 hour of lab time per week.
-The instructional time will include lecture, class discussions, group work, self-reflection, and examinations.
+DELIVERY MODE(S): instructional time will include lecture, class discussions, group work, self-reflection, and examinations.
 The labs will consist of physical exercise and hands on activities.

 LEARNING OUTCOMES: